rlilow/CORAS/README.md

 > 5 Mpc/h <= r_s <= 30 Mpc/h
 > 0 km/s <= cz_min <= 2000 km/s

-The raw parameter estimates, averaged over 50 constrained realizations and obtained using either CMB- and Local Group-frame input redshifts, are listed in `parameters_zCMB_CR1-50.dat` and `parameters_zLG_CR1-50.dat`, respectively.
+The raw parameter estimates, averaged over 50 constrained realizations and obtained using either observed redshifts in the CMB or Local Group (LG) frame, are listed in `parameters_zCMB_CR1-50.dat` and `parameters_zLG_CR1-50.dat`, respectively.
 These files can also be generated using the `estimate_parameters.x` executable, as described in more detail below in the section **Running the code**.

 As described in detail in [Lilow & Nusser (2021)](https://doi.org/10.1093/mnras/stab2009), the raw parameter estimates are subject to an r_s-dependent bias and potentially other systematic errors.